 We are a friendly group and you're very welcome to join us, step this way ... !

 Hello and welcome, my name is Gary Taylor and I am the East Kent group coordinator for GOC.
 The East Kent group generally walk on the last Sunday of each month 8 -10 miles all day walks.
 We generally start at 1030, but the walk leader for the day will determine the date and time.
 We tend to get between 4 and 20 walkers each month.
 To avoid confusion you should bring your own packed lunch, though we do have occasional pub/cafe stops for drinks.
 We are a friendly group who like to welcome newcomers and are open to other events such as social parties or other outdoor activities.
 Some people may be nervous about joining us, but we will do our very best to help you engage, at your own pace.
 You can join as a trial member for four months initially at no cost, to see if the group is for you.
 A reasonable level of fitness will be needed as we have a lot of undulating landscape and stiles.
 But do remember, the current group regulars also started with variable fitness levels.

 Our group has so far tended to attract men aged from about 40 upwards.
-But we do our best to welcome lesbians, trans men and women, younger people and minority ethnic groups.
+But we do our best to welcome ladies, trans men and women as well as younger people.

 What will you need to bring?

 The main thing you need is a pair of stout walking boots with good grips on the soles.
 It helps if they are waterproof and they are not too smart to get muddy.
 They don’t need to be expensive, it’s far more important that they are comfortable.
 Trainers would be ok in the summer but be warned that there can always be mud and cow pats.
 Some people wear wellies but remember that they would have to be comfortable for 8-10 miles.
 Other essentials are some kind of waterproof and a pullover or fleece if it is cold.